Economy of Somalia

-Somalia is classified by the United Nations as a least developed country, with the majority of its population being dependent on agriculture and livestock for their livelihood.
-The economy of Somalia is $13.89 billion by gross domestic product as of 2025.
-For 1994, the CIA estimated it at purchasing power parity to be approximately $3.3 billion.
-In 2001, it was estimated to be $4.1 billion.
-By 2009, the CIA estimated that it had grown to $5.731 billion, with a projected real growth rate of 2.6%.
-In 2014, the International Monetary Fund estimated economic activity to have expanded by 3.7% primarily.
-This expansion was driven by growth in the primary sector and the secondary sector.
-According to a 2007 British Chambers of Commerce report, the private sector has experienced growth, particularly in the service sector.
+Somalia has a developing economy.
+It generates $14.17 billion in gross domestic product (GDP) as of 2026.
+In 1994, the CIA estimated GDP at purchasing power parity (PPP) to be approximately $3.3 billion.
+According to a 2007 British Chambers of Commerce report, the private sector has experienced growth, particularly the service sector.
 Unlike the pre-civil war period, when most services and the industrial sector were government-run, there has been substantial, albeit unmeasured, private investment in commercial activities.
 The investment has been largely financed by the Somali diaspora, and includes trade and marketing, money transfer services, transportation, communications, fishery equipment, airlines, telecommunications, education, health, construction and hotels.

-According to the United Nations Development Programme (UNDP) Somalia, as of 2012, the country had some of the lowest development indicators in the world, and a "strikingly low" Human Development Index (HDI) value of 0.285.
-This would rank amongst the lowest in the world if comparable data were available, and when adjusted for the significant inequality that exists in Somalia, its HDI is even lower.
-The UNDP notes that "inequalities across different social groups, a major driver of conflict, have been widening".

 Somalia's economy consists of both traditional and modern production, with a gradual shift to more modern industrial techniques.
 According to the Central Bank of Somalia, about 80% of the population are nomadic or semi-nomadic pastoralists, who keep goats, sheep, camels and cattle.
 The nomads also gather resins and gums to supplement their income.

-According to the World Bank, Somalia's economy has suffered as a result of the state failure that accompanied the country's civil war.
-Some economists, including libertarian Peter T. Leeson, have argued instead that state collapse has actually helped improve economic welfare, because the previous Somali state was predatory.
+In 2025 Somalia ranked 123rd out of 123 countries that measure hunger.
+Their global hunger index of 42.6 is a rating that is considered "alarming".
+It is estimated that close to 6 million people, or one-third of Somalia’s population and 1.9 million children face severe food shortages and/or severe malnutrition.

+History

+Civilian government 1960-1969

+During the 1960s, the economy of the Somali Republic was characterized by limited economic development, growing concerns over corruption and public financial management. observers and later historians described the civilian administration as increasingly affected by corruption, alleging that public funds were diverted for political patronage and electoral purposes while foreign aid projects were frequently mismanaged.
+By some accounts, the administration spent nearly five times the annual agriculture budget on Land Rovers to rig elections, a level of graft compared to New York's 19th-century Tweed Ring and Capone.